inside webu’s hut

 cane ball mind

-[2] On departing after an hour’s sitting, we are accosted near the bamboo huts at the entrance gate by an elderly woman with only a few blackened teeth left in her mouth, brandishing the friendliest of smiles.
-Proffering fruit and cake, she daintily points her finger at Karen’s longyi—‘la-la, la-la’, she opines.
-Outside the walls, in the field adjacent, we notice the figure of a mythological stone duck atop a concrete pillar that marks the outer extent of the land that once belonged to the monastery.
+[2] An hour later we depart.
+An elderly female resident, from the bamboo huts near the entrance gate, grins broadly, showing a few blackened teeth.
+Proffering fruit and cake, she points her finger daintily at Karen’s longyi—‘la-la, la-la’, she says.
+In the field adjacent, a stone duck mythological figure has been placed atop a concrete pillar that marks the outer extent of the entire area that once belonged to the monastery.

 following each